The Business of Storytelling

 Shortly after, an LA Times journalist interviewed Blake about the shoes.
 The day the article appeared, he received orders for 2,200 pairs.
 He had only 80 pairs left.
 And then he got a call from Vogue.

 TOMS went from zero dollars in annual revenue to $450 million in under seven years, becoming the fastest selling shoe company in the world.

 How and why was Blake’s vision so successful?
 Because there was a great story behind it.
 People loved the idea that by buying a pair of shoes, they would be gifting another pair to a disadvantaged child.

 The most successful businesses in the world share one thing in common with TOMS: they all tell their stories well.

-Storytelling isn’t just fundamental to doing business that is good, it's good for business full stop.
+Storytelling isn’t just fundamental to businesses that do good.
+It’s good for business.

 Try our popular course on the subject made in collaboration with some of the world’s top experts.
 Your journey to telling stories that have impact starts today!